 As of today:

-- I’ve helped 11 sustainable businesses use marketing to grow their influence and positive impact (including one which just raised $3.25 Million in funding!)
+- I’ve helped dozens of sustainable businesses use marketing to grow their influence and positive impact (including one which just raised $3.25 Million in funding!)

 - I’ve mentored 30+ sustainability entrepreneurs (locally and internationally) through SEED SPOT, YLAI, or them reaching out to me from my posts online

 - I’ve organized several climate actions in Phoenix and have volunteered countless hours of time to taking action on SDGs

 - I’ve gotten involved in engagement opportunities with the City of Phoenix and our elected representatives on sustainability issues

 - I was invited to speak at a university event next month (in Canada!) about the importance of sustainability in a capitalist society